Pungyeon/docker-traefik-example/README.md

       - /dev/null:/traefik.toml
   web:
     build: .
+    labels:
+      - "traefik.backend=webserver"
+      - "traefik.frontend.rule=Host:web.pungy.local"

 ```

 For traefik, we will define the image traefik, which will be pulled from the traefik docker repository.
-The command will specify the runtime commands for traefik, the most important one here being the `--docker.domain` which will determine the hostnames for our containers.
-By default, the hostname will be the container name prepended to the domain name specified in this command.
-So in our case, our `web` server, will become `web.docker.localhost`.
+The command will specify the runtime commands for traefik, the most important one here being the `--docker.domain` which will determine the default hostnames for our containers.
+So in this case, the deafult hostname will be the container name prepended to the domain name specified in this command (In our case, our `traefik` server, will become something similar to `traefik.dockerexample.docker.localhost`).

 Under ports we will specify which ports to expose and what they are mapped to on the host.
 We will expose port 80 for communicating with our web server through HTTP and port 8080 for communicating with the traefik dashboard.
 Under volumes, we can define some persistent volumes for the container (Essentially, these are folders on the host running the docker containers that ensure if we stop and start the docker container, we won't lose previous data).

 Lastly, we will define our `web` service.
 For the build, we will use the Dockerfile we defined in my last post, by referring to the current path with `.`.
+We will also add some labels to this service: `traefik-backend` determines how the service is defined in traefik (on the backend) and `traefik.frontend.rule` essentially overrides our default hostname, with a specific hostname.
+In this case, I have named our web service `web.pungy.local`.

 ### Running our setup